Data Science Live Book

 funModeling, so you can report bugs, suggestions, new ideas, etc:

-Special thanks to my mentors: Miguel Spindiak and Marcelo Ferreyra.
+Special thanks to my mentors in this data world, Miguel Spindiak and Marcelo Ferreyra.

 First published at: livebook.datascienceheroes.com.